home-assistant/home-assistant.io/source/_integrations/uptime.markdown

 ha_domain: uptime
 ---

+Starting with release 2020.12 the `uptime` sensor platform displays the timestamp (date and time) when Home Assistant was last started.

-The `uptime` sensor platform displays the time since the last Home Assistant restart.
+Prior to release 2020.12 the `uptime` sensor platform displays the time since the last Home Assistant restart.

 ## Configuration